 In order to understand why we sense a spinning sensation (vertigo) when we have an ear disease, let us consider a simplified view of what the brain does with the information it receives from the lateral semicircular canals.

 For ease it is suggested that you consider the brain to do simple arithmetic with the information it receives.
+This is a terrible understatement as the system is very complex but it will serve here.
 It compares the activity on one side with the activity on the other.
 If one side has more activity then the brain 'knows' that the head is turning towards that side.
 Look at the diagram below.

 In this diagram the top half represents the brain's 'arithmetic'.
 The pink spots represent net activity of the two sides.
 Any net activity above the line represents left movement and any below the line right movement.
 L represents the degree of left neural firing from the left lateral canal and R represents neural firing from the right lateral canal.
 When the firing rate is equal on both sides the net activity is zero.
 To the brain this means no turning.